 But, the question is, how do I make sure my landing page is relevant and visible?

-Dynamic landing pages adapt to user behavior.
+Dynamic landing pages adapt to user behaviour.
 They display distinct information to various people, based on their interests.

 For example, when a visitor searches a specific keyword and clicks an ad.